Climate of Texas: South

 The region of South Texas includes the semiarid ranch country and the wetter Rio Grande Valley.
 Considered to be the southernmost tip of the American Great Plains region, the inland region has rainfall that is similar to that of the Northern Plains.
 The coastal areas are nearly warm most of the year due to currents of the Gulf of Mexico.
 Summers are hot and humid.
 Rain in the coastal region is more abundant than in the inland region, and subtropical forests line the Rio Grande.
 The wettest months of the year are April and May in western areas, but approaching the Gulf Coast, September becomes the year's wettest month on average.
 This owes to the threat from tropical weather systems, including hurricanes, which can bring torrential rains of 5 to 10 in in one or two days.
 The resulting September monthly rainfall maximum prevails, for example, at Corpus Christi, South Padre Island and Brownsville.
 Inland, where it is drier, ranches dominate the landscape, characterized by thick spiny brush and grasslands.
-The winters in the inland region are variable, but usually mild.
-Snow is a rare occurrence due to the lack of humidity in winter, and the summers are for the most part hot and dry, but at times can be humid when winds come off the Gulf of Mexico.
+The winters in the inland region are variable, but usually mild to warm, with snow being an extremely rare occurrence.
+The summers are for the most part hot and dry, but at times can be humid when winds come off the Gulf of Mexico.
 Tornadoes can occur in this region, but are less frequent than in other parts of the state.

-The southernmost part of the state falls just within the tropical climate classification.
-Occasional years of above average temperatures result in an abundance of tropical flora in the lower Rio Grande Valley, typical of a tropical savanna climate.
+The southernmost parts of the state closely border the tropical savanna climate of neighboring Tamaulipas, Mexico.